EngineHub/MCUtils/README.md

 # MCUtils
 Replacement library for ForgeUtils.
-Runs in an IDE and uses the magic of Mixins and Fabric.
+Runs in an IDE and uses the magic of Fabric.

 To use this, import the project into an IDE, then run the dumper of your choice.